COVID-19 Vaccine (Comirnaty, BNT162b2) Description For 2022

 May 10, 2021 - The U.S. FDA expanded the EUA for the Pfizer-BioNTech COVID-19 Vaccine to include adolescents 12 through 15 years of age.

 December 31, 2020 - The WHO listed the Comirnaty COVID-19 mRNA vaccine for emergency use, making it the first to receive emergency validation from the WHO.

-December 21, 2020 - Pfizer Inc. and BioNTech S.E. announced that the European Commission had granted a conditional marketing authorization for COMIRNATY® (also known as BNT162b2) for active immunization to prevent COVID-19 caused by SARS-CoV-2 virus in individuals 16 years of age and older.
+December 21, 2020 - Pfizer Inc. and BioNTech S.E. announced that the European Commission had granted a conditional marketing authorization for COMIRNATY®.

 December 15, 2020 - Presented by the Orthodox Union and the Rabbinical Council of America: our poskim conclude that, according to the advice of your personal health care provider, the Torah obligation to preserve our lives and the lives of others requires us to vaccinate for COVID-19 as soon as a vaccine becomes available.